Unirep/Unirep/packages/docs/docs/contracts-api/unirep-sol.md

 ## signupVerifier

 A contract address for a signup proof verifier.
+See [IVerifier](/docs/contracts-api/iverifier-sol) for more info.

 ```sol
 IVerifier public signupVerifier;